 “The End of the Parade” photograph by Michael P. Smith © The Historic New Orleans Collection

-The Michael P. Smith Fund For Documentary Photography was created by the New Orleans Photo Alliance to honor the life and work of Michael P. Smith, one of New Orleans’ most legendary and beloved documentary photographers.
-The MPS Fund awards one $5000 grant annually to a Gulf Coast photographer whose work combines artistic excellence and a sustained commitment to a long-term cultural documentary project.
+The Michael P. Smith Fund For Documentary Photography was created to honor the life and work of Michael P. Smith, one of New Orleans’ most legendary and beloved documentary photographers.
+The MPS Fund awards cash prizes and exhibition opportunities to Gulf Coast photographers whose work combines artistic excellence and a sustained commitment to a cultural documentary project.